khkarimov/aeon/docs/logging.md

 the example provided and include the proper values for the Plugin annotation.
 This will allow you to add the tag within `log4j2.xml` later.

+Note that even when not logging anything, files defined in appender setup will still exist, although initialized as empty files.

 ### Builder

 If your plugin takes in a large number of configuration options, a builder class can be used instead of the factory method.